Important dates and tips to help small businesses get ready for EOFY

-Do you want to prevent yourself from an extra headache when it comes to tax time this year?
+Do you want to prevent yourself from the stress of tax filing this year?
 Of course you do!
-Planning ahead could save you considerable time, money and angst when the financial year is over on March 31st 2021.
-But how do you begin?
-The organization of your important documents is a great start.Record-keeping is something that all businesses should be getting in order on a day-to-day basis, experts say.
-Being organized from the start will ensure minimal preparation time is needed when it’s time to put together the tax returns.
+Making plans ahead can save you much time, money, and stress when your financial year closes on 31 March 2021.
+But where do you begin?
+Organising important documents is a great start.Record-keeping is something that all businesses should be getting in order on a day-to-day basis, experts suggest.
+Making sure you are organized from the beginning will reduce the amount of time that is required when it’s time to put together an income tax report.

-The use of intuitive accounting software and cloud storage such as Google Drive or Dropbox – in addition to tenancy administration software such as myRent.co.nz - could save businesses time.
+Utilizing intuitive accounting software and cloud storage options like Google Drive or Dropbox – in addition to tenancy administration software like myRent.co.nz can help save businesses time.

-For small businesses such as retailers or restaurants it is crucial to monitor stock levels when the end of financial year draws near.
+For small businesses such as retailers or restaurants It’s particularly important to monitor stock levels when the time for the end of the fiscal year draws near.

-If you visit your accountant, and you are unable to recall your stock level from a couple of months ago it can cause problems.
+If you go to your accountant and are unable to remember the levels of your stocks from a couple of months ago this can lead to problems.

-That’s a change that will have a significant impact on small-scale companies.
+That’s a change that will be a major impact on small-scale enterprises.

 Three important changes to 2021

-Here are some additional important tax-related tax changes that occurred recently or are on the agenda for 2021.
+These are just a few of the important tax-related changes that took place recently or are scheduled for 2021.

-1. Don’t forget that the minimum wage will increase by $1.10, taking it up from $18.90 to $20 an hour as of 1 April 2021.
-This could potentially affect your financial records as well as superannuation payouts.
+1. Remember that the minimum wage is set to increase by $1.10 and will increase between $18.90 to $20 per hour as of 1 April 2021.
+This could impact your financial records as well as superannuation payments.

-2. A new 39% personal tax rate will be imposed to incomes of more than $180,000.
+2. A new personal tax rate will be imposed on earnings of greater than $180,000.
 The new tax rate will be in effect from 1 April 2021.
-Tachibana believes this is likely to be a problem for those who earn income by providing personal services instead of those who own investment accounts and are able to earn capital gains.
+Tachibana claims that this is likely to be a problem for those who earn income by providing personal services as opposed to those who have investments and earn capital gains.

-3. It is important to be aware of the ACC Earners’ levy, which funds the costs that are incurred by injuries to employees, will be kept at present levels until 2022 to help companies deal the financial burdens of COVID-19.
-At the time of January 2021 the levy sits at $1.39 each $100 (1.39 percent).
+3. Make sure you are aware that ACC Earners’ levy, that covers the cost associated with employee injuries, will remain at the current levels until 2022 to assist businesses in coping the financial burdens of COVID-19.
+At the time of January 2021 the levy is $1.39 each $100 (1.39%).

-Here are some guidelines and dates from professionals that small business owners might need to be aware of to ensure their house is ready for tax time.
+Here are some information and dates from experts that small business owners might need to be aware of as they get their home up and running for tax time.

 1. Finalise your accounts

-• Monitor accounts that are due and outstanding transactions to gain an overview of the year’s total.
+• Check overdue accounts and outstanding transactions for an overview of the year’s total.

-• Note clients or suppliers who invoiced you by 31 March or before but will not be invoiced until April.
-You might want to consider treating these costs as 2020-21 expenses.
+• Include clients or suppliers that have invoiced you by 31 March or before but aren’t paid until after April.
+Consider treating these costs as expenses for 2020-21.

-• Check your bank accounts to ensure they are reconciled and make sure they are in balance with the amounts from your bank statements.
+• Check your bank accounts to ensure they are reconciled and ensure that the balances are the same on your bank statements.

-• Prepare your profit-and-loss statement to determine how much annual profit your business made.
+• Prepare your profit-and-loss statement to determine the amount of annual profit your business made.

-• Review the information you have taken during EOFY to evaluate the current financial situation of your business.
+• Review the information you have obtained during EOFY to review the financial health of your business.

-• Get your payroll company to provide EOFY data in the earliest time possible to allow it to be analysed.
+• Contact your payroll provider to submit EOFY data as soon as you can to allow it to be analysed.

-• Access Inland Revenue records, which include PAYE tax responsibilities and any KiwiSaver obligations for employees.
+• Access Inland Revenue information, including PAYE tax obligations and KiwiSaver obligations for employees.

-• Make sure you are aware of your employer’s superannuation contribution tax (ESCT) rates*, with the tax rate different for each employee depending on their salary and length of service.
+• Make sure you are aware of your employer’s superannuation contribution tax (ESCT) rates*, with rates different for each employee depending on their income and length of employment.

-• Filing electronically, as required in the event that your business pays more than $50,000 per year in ESCT tax and PAYE tax.
+• Electronically file, as required in the event that your business pays $50,000 or more a year in ESCT and PAYE taxes.

-*For KiwiSaver businesses, they have to pay ESCT for compulsory employer contributions of 3% but not on contributions taken out of the employee’s wages.
+*For KiwiSaver businesses, they have to pay ESCT on mandatory employee contributions up to 3% but not on contributions taken from wage payments to employees.

 5. Maximise your tax refunds

-• You should consider disposing of old stock in light of the fact that provisions for old stock or write-downs of stock are not generally allowed as tax deductions.
+• You should consider disposing of old stock, as provisions for obsolete stock or stock write-downs aren’t generally allowed as tax deductions.

-• It is recommended to pay within 63 calendar days following 31 March to get a deduction for employee-related expenses like bonuses, holiday pay, and long-service leave.
+• Consider making payments within 63 days after 31 March in order to claim a deduction for employee-related expenses like bonus pay, holiday pay and long-service leaves.

-• If your income is substantially higher than what you earned last year, consider making an additional provisional tax payment to align your tax obligations to your income.
+• If your income is substantially higher than last year, you might want to make an additional provisional tax payment to align your tax obligations with turnover.

-Tax deductions are not usually available for personal expenses. deductions for personal expenses. only business expenses, you could add unnecessary compliance charges if your accountant has to divide what is tax-deductible and what’s not.
+Tax deductions are not usually available for personal expenses. deductions for personal expenses; it’s just business expenses.
+You could be adding unnecessary compliance costs when your accountant is required to separate what’s tax-deductible and what’s not.

-• 21 March Tax year 2020 return due for clients of tax professionals (with an extended time).
+• 31 March 2021 Tax year 2020 return due for clients of tax professionals (with an effective extension of the deadline).

 • 1.
-April, 2021 The new financial year starts in New Zealand.
+April, 2021 The new fiscal year starts on the island of New Zealand.

-• 7 May 2021 Final installment of the tax proviso for the financial year 2020 and the last opportunity to make tax provisional voluntary payments.
+• 7 May 2021 - final installment of the tax proviso for 2020’s fiscal year and the final opportunity to make provisional tax payments.

-NOTE: Some dates may be different from the official deadline, for example the due date falls on a weekend or public holiday.
+Note: Some dates may differ from the deadline, for instance the due date occurs on a weekend, or a public holiday.

 Sydney Unsecured Business Loans Services